murchandamus/bips/bip-update-process.md

 - [RFC 2223: Instructions to RFC Authors](https://datatracker.ietf.org/doc/html/rfc2223)
 - [RFC 7282: On Consensus and Humming in the IETF](https://tools.ietf.org/html/rfc7282)

+## Acknowledgements

+We thank AJ Towns, Jon Atack, Jonas Nick, Larry Ruane, Pieter Wuille, Tim Ruffing, and others for their review, feedback, and helpful comments.

 ## Rationale

 [^capitalization]: **When is Bitcoin capitalized and when is it lowercased?**